jrpotter/notebook/notes/computability/context-free/index.md

 %%ANKI
 Basic
 How do handles relate to leftmost reductions?
-Back: They are only defined for valid strings, which are defined as strings appearing in a leftmost reduction.
+Back: They are only defined for valid strings which are defined as strings appearing in a leftmost reduction.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1761705116367-->
 END%%